Aloa0001/AdvancedMachineLearning-Notes/README.md

 # Machine Learning Course Notes Repository

-This repository aggregates lecture notes, code examples, and experiments for a 12-lecture Machine Learning course.
-Each lecture has its own directory with a dedicated `README.md` file containing detailed notes, code implementations, and additional resources.
+This repository aggregates lecture notes, code examples, and experiments for a 16-session Machine Learning course, including 12 lectures and 4 lab sessions.
+Each session has its own directory with a dedicated `README.md` file containing detailed notes, code implementations, and additional resources.
 The course covers foundational and advanced topics in machine learning, with all materials linked below.

 ## Table of Contents
 1. [Introduction](#lecture-1-introduction)